 ON THIS PAGE: You will read about the scientific research being done now to learn more about sarcoma and how to treat them.
-To see other pages, use the menu on the side of your screen.
+Use the menu to see other pages.

 Targeted therapy.
-As described in the Treatment Options section, targeted therapy is a treatment that targets the tumor’s specific genes, proteins, or the tissue environment that contributes to tumor growth and survival.
-Clinical trials led to the approval of one new targeted drug, pazopanib, and clinical trials of other drugs that work in different ways to starve tumors of their blood supply are underway.
+As described in Treatment Options, targeted therapy is a treatment that targets the tumor’s specific genes, proteins, or the tissue environment that contributes to tumor growth and survival.
+Clinical trials led to the approval of a new targeted drug, pazopanib.
+Clinical trials of other drugs that work in different ways to starve tumors of their blood supply are also underway.

 Chemotherapy.
 New types of chemotherapy are being researched for the treatment of sarcoma.
-Many of these drugs focus on ways to treat the sarcoma that have never been tested before, providing hope that these new approaches can succeed where previous drugs have failed.
+Many of these drugs focus on ways to treat sarcoma that have never been tested before.

-Supportive care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current sarcoma treatments in order to improve patients’ comfort and quality of life.
+Palliative care.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current sarcoma treatments to improve patients’ comfort and quality of life.

 If you would like additional information about the latest areas of research regarding sarcomas of specific organs, explore these related items that take you outside of this guide:

 To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.